-Once a metric is defined and a data element on a report identified, you will need to validate the data that is being pulled to the report.
-This process involves working backward from a report all the way to the data field it is pulled from to validate the accuracy of the information.
+After defining a metric and identifying a data element on a report, validate the data being pulled into the report.
+This process involves working backward from the report all the way to the data field from which the data is pulled to validate the accuracy of the information.
 It is much like the process of a root cause analysis.
-You are following the data all the way back to its "root" and then discovering why it may not be entered or pulled to the report correctly.
+Follow the data back to its "root" and then discover why it may not be entered or pulled to the report correctly.

-The following are key factors promoted by HIMSS to ensuring you are collecting useful and accurate data from an EHR (Ellen Harper DNP, 2015):
+The following are key factors promoted by the Healthcare Information and Management Systems Society (HIMSS) to ensure the useful and accurate collection of data from an EHR (Ellen Harper DNP, 2015):

-- Promote/utilize standardized terminologies using ANA terminology, SNOMED and LOINC most of these terminologies are in place for you if you are on CEHRT as it is part of the certification process for Meaningful Use. - Use research based, nationally recognized assessment scales or tools as they are evidence based, can be more cost effective than designing unique tools, and allow for QI purposes as an opportunity for care delivery comparison with potential national benchmarking capability. - Consistent use of discrete data = little to no free text in important fields.
-Free text entry has its purpose, but not in fields from where you are trying to collect accurate useful data.
+- Promote/use standardized terminologies, e.g., American Nurses Association (ANA) terminology, Systematized Nomenclature of Medicine Clinical Terms (SNOMED CT) and Logical Observation Identifiers Names and Codes (LOINC).
+Most of these terminologies are in place for CEHRT, as they are part of the certification process for Meaningful Use. - Use research-based, nationally recognized assessment scales or tools, because they are evidence-based, can be more cost effective than designing unique tools and allow for quality improvement purposes as an opportunity for care delivery comparison with potential national benchmarking capability. - Consistently use discrete data, which equates to little to no free text in important fields.
+Free text entry has its purpose, but not in fields from where organizations are trying to collect accurate, useful data.
 Entries of "within normal limits" also do not provide useful data.

-Streamlining the workflow of the clinician as opposed to making them chart "one more thing" is a significant contributor to user success.
+Streamlining clinicians' workflow, as opposed to making them chart one more thing, is a significant contributor to user success.
 The following strategies can be used to optimize documenting with an EHR:

-- Directly observing how staff utilizes the EHR - Evaluating for a need for additional training on the EHR software or computer skills, utilizing user "favorites" for ease of use, sensitivity of CDS, etc. - Mapping process and workflows (this includes EHR processes and workflows) with frontline staff to identify where they are performing workarounds, avoiding alerts, running into issues. - Evaluate the effect of the physical environment.
-Is the layout and placement of computers or laptops/tablets conducive to productivity and accurate charting?
-Or do you have to walk a long distance from the patient's room before you can chart?
+- Directly observing how staff uses the EHR - Evaluating for a need for additional training on EHR software or computer skills, taking advantage of user "favorites" for ease of use, sensitivity of clinical decision support (CDS), etc. - Mapping process and workflows, including EHR processes and workflows, with frontline staff to identify where they are performing workarounds, avoiding alerts, running into issues - Evaluating the effect of the physical environment Is the layout and placement of computers/laptops/tablets conducive to productivity and accurate charting?
+Do clinicians have to walk a long distance from the patient's room to chart?
 Are there enough devices?
-How many staff can be logged into a patient's chart at the same time? - Evaluate what information is being collected and how often it is duplicated by another role or the same user.
-This should be done on an ongoing basis before any "new" item/assessment tool, etc. is added to the EHR, be sure the information is not already captured elsewhere. - ▶ Determine alternative sources for data entry for example, previous admission information, demographics, office visit information, ER visit information, etc. There is the potential for the patient/family to enter some of their information into the record on a device at the bedside or in the waiting room. - Supply value for and feedback on the data that is being collected to the clinicians.
-Involvement in choosing QI metrics as well as information flow back to the clinicians provides a value for time spent on data entry.
+How many staff can be logged into a patient's chart at the same time? - Evaluating what information is being collected and how often it is duplicated by another role or the same user This should be done on an ongoing basis before any "new" item/assessment tool, etc., is added to the EHR.
+Be sure the information is not already captured elsewhere. - Determining alternative sources for data entry, e.g., previous admission information, demographics, office visit information, emergency department visit information, etc. - There is the potential for the patient/family to enter some information into the record on a device at the bedside or in the waiting room. - Supplying value for and feedback on the data being collected to the clinicians - Involvement in choosing QI metrics and information flowing back to the clinicians provide value for time spent on data entry.